tessel/t2-start/modules/relay.md

 ### Step 1

-Make a directory inside your "tessel-code" folder: enter `mkdir relay` into your command line, then change directory into that folder: `cd relay`
+Make a directory inside your "tessel-code" folder called "relay", change directory into that folder, and initialize a tessel project:

+`mkdir relay; cd relay; t2 init`

 </div>
 </div>